vhaghani26/python_focus_group/Session_07/session7.md

 If you're ever doing more complicated math than this, many times there will be modules or libraries available for install.
 Remember Google (or your preferred search engine) is your friend for bioinformatics!

+## Exit Ticket

+Update your `README.md` and Git push all your work from this session.
+Try pushing changes for files individually so you can customize comments.

+Congratulations, you finished Session 7!

+## Extra Practice

+This section is not intended to be part of the lesson, but rather extra practice after the session to help solidify some of the concepts learned.

+### Exercise

+This section will be updated after the session is complete to ensure that only concepts presented are tested on.

+### Solution

+TBD